Human interest: The key to writing an effective press release

 Sending in JPEG or PNG format, you should save your images with relevant captions and copyrights.
 They should usually be of a file size between 0.5 and two megabytes.
-Alternatively, you could include a link that states that high-resolution photos are available from your email address or at a hyperlink to Dropbox or a similar file-sharing site.
+Alternatively, you could include a link that states that high-resolution photos are available from your email address, or at a hyperlink to Dropbox or a similar file-sharing site.

-Distribution: Targeting and promoting your press release
+Distribution: Targeting your press release